bhickey77/social-platform-local-crate/README.md

 ```
 5. Run the command `npm install` to install the dependencies.

-## Documentation
-[Scope Document] - See 'Local Crate Scoping Document' in the root folder of this repo.

 ## Create database and table
 Postico is the recommended application for creation of your database as the formatting in the database.sql file is built from postico code.